hiroshimamiya/EPIB607/Syllabus.md

 ## Software
 There will be in-class illustrations using R Studio software.
 Many examples contain R codes and public data so that you can replicate the analysis.
-The codes are avaialble in: https://github.com/hiroshimamiya/EPIB607/tree/main/Codes
+The codes are available in: https://github.com/hiroshimamiya/EPIB607/tree/main/Codes
 but also often pasted to lecture slides.

 However, this course focuses on the concept and application of Biostatistics, and the programming part is covered by EPIB 613.